sindresorhus/subsume/readme.md

 ### Subsume.parseAll(text[, idArray])

-Extract embedded data corresponding to all ids in `idArray`, if specified.
-Otherwise it will extract embedded data for all top-level ids.
+Extract embedded data corresponding to all IDs in `idArray`, if specified.
+Otherwise it will extract embedded data for all top-level IDs.

-Returns an object with properties `.data`, a Map with an entry for each parsed id, and `.rest` for what remains after all the required ids have been parsed, as seen below:
+Returns an object with properties `.data`, a Map with an entry for each parsed ID, and `.rest` for what remains after all the required IDs have been parsed, as seen below:

 The input: